 Here are some of my suggestions to these questions.

-Talk to your girlfriends or your mom or another role model, or see a social worker/therapist.
+Talk to your girlfriends or your mom or another trusted AND informed role model, or see a social worker/therapist.
 Meditate and release energy doing sports or fun hobbies.
-Or do all of those!
-Wait for the right time and the right person to have sex!
-Be smart!
+Or do all of those.
+Wait for the right time and the right person to have sex.
+Be smart.
+It is best to wait and take your time.
 Do not do anything your intuition is telling you not to do, you are not obligated to do anything.
 Please yourself before you please others.
 Live in the present moment as much as possible.
-Become aware and take care of your mind and body!
+Become aware and take care of your mind and body.

 Check out a great article by a girl named Carly: